intermezzOS/book/src/what.md

 This program will need to know _exactly_ about what kind of hardware exists.
 If you want to run it on a different computer, it will have to know exactly about that computer too.
-And if you want to write a second program, you’ll have to re-write all of that code.
+And if you want to write a second program, you’ll have to re-write a bunch of code for interacting with the hardware.

 > All problems in computer science can be solved by another level of
 > indirection.
 >
 > - David Wheeler

 To solve this problem, we can introduce an abstraction: